-Safety training and awareness is managed by the agency's Facilities Maintenance Manager and is conducted by way of routine fire drills, dissemination of information pertaining to emergency evacuation procedures and weekly and monthly inspections of the working environment of staff and the training environment of consumers.
+Safety training and awareness is managed by the Senior Management Team and the SCCB Safety and Security Committee.
+Safety training is conducted by way of routine fire drills, dissemination of information pertaining to emergency evacuation procedures and weekly and monthly inspections of the working environment of staff and the training environment of consumers.

 Staff are encouraged to participate in state sponsored wellness activities.
 Monthly bulletins pertaining to health related activities and events are received from the State Health Plan Prevention Partners Employee Insurance Program.

 This information is forwarded to all SCCB staff via e-mail from the Office of the Commissioner.
 To date, SCCB staff have voluntarily participated in the following state sponsored wellness activities: Wellness Walks, Mammogram Screenings, Prostate Screenings and Diabetes Screenings/Awareness.